Health effects of tobacco: Cardiovascular disease

 Smoking also tends to increase blood cholesterol levels.
-Furthermore, the ratio of high-density lipoprotein (HDL, also known as the "good" cholesterol) to low-density lipoprotein (LDL, also known as the "bad" cholesterol) tends to be lower in smokers compared to non-smokers.
-Smoking also raises the levels of fibrinogen and increases platelet production (both involved in blood clotting) which makes the blood thicker and more likely to clot.
-Carbon monoxide binds to hemoglobin (the oxygen-carrying component in red blood cells), resulting in a much stabler complex than hemoglobin bound with oxygen or carbon dioxide—the result is permanent loss of blood cell functionality.
-Blood cells are naturally recycled after a certain period of time, allowing for the creation of new, functional red blood cells.
-However, if carbon monoxide exposure reaches a certain point before they can be recycled, hypoxia (and later death) occurs.
+Furthermore, the ratio of high-density lipoprotein (HDL, commonly referred to as "good" cholesterol) to low-density lipoprotein (LDL, commonly referred to as "bad" cholesterol) tends to be lower in smokers compared to non-smokers.
+Smoking also raises the levels of fibrinogen and increases platelet production (both involved in blood clotting), which makes the blood thicker and more likely to clot.
+Carbon monoxide binds to hemoglobin (the oxygen-carrying component in red blood cells), resulting in a much more stable complex than hemoglobin bound with oxygen or carbon dioxide—the result is permanent loss of blood cell functionality.
+Blood cells are naturally recycled after a certain period, allowing for the creation of new, functional red blood cells.
+However, if carbon monoxide exposure reaches a certain point before it can be recycled, hypoxia (and later death) occurs.
 All these factors make smokers more at risk of developing various forms of arteriosclerosis (hardening of the arteries).
 As the arteriosclerosis progresses, blood flows less easily through rigid and narrowed blood vessels, making the blood more likely to form a thrombosis (clot).
 Sudden blockage of a blood vessel may lead to an infarction (stroke or heart attack).
-However, it is also worth noting that the effects of smoking on the heart may be more subtle.
-These conditions may develop gradually given the smoking-healing cycle (the human body heals itself between periods of smoking), and therefore a smoker may develop less significant disorders such as worsening or maintenance of unpleasant dermatological conditions, e.g. eczema, due to reduced blood supply.
+However, the effects of smoking on the heart may be more subtle.
+These conditions may develop gradually, given the smoking-healing cycle (the human body heals itself between periods of smoking).
+Therefore, a person who smokes may develop less significant disorders, such as worsening or maintenance of unpleasant dermatological conditions, e.g., eczema, due to reduced blood supply.
 Smoking also increases blood pressure and weakens blood vessels.

 Renal

-In addition to increasing the risk of kidney cancer, smoking can also contribute to additional renal damage.
+In addition to increasing the risk of kidney cancer, smoking can also contribute to additional kidney damage.
 Smokers are at a significantly increased risk for chronic kidney disease than non-smokers.
 A history of smoking encourages the progression of diabetic nephropathy.